 Students have many opportunities, on and off campus, for research.
 Recent research topics have included, among others, “Host Galaxies of Active Galactic Nuclei,” “Monte Carlo Simulations of Electron Cascades in Solids,” and “Surface Adsorption of Polymers.”

 Many students participate in internships and study-abroad and summer research programs.
-Physics majors have participated in summer programs at:
+Physics and engineering majors have participated in summer programs at:

-Physics and astronomy seniors cap their major by researching and presenting topics to faculty and students.
+Physics and engineering seniors cap their major by researching and presenting topics to faculty and students.
 Recent topics have included:

 Randolph College also has an astronomical observatory, Winfree Observatory.
 It houses a 14-inch Celestron Schmidt-Cassegrain telescope.
 Astronomy has a long history at Randolph, where it has been taught since 1893, when the school opened as Randolph-Macon Woman’s College.

 Each semester, the observatory hosts several “Star Parties” where students and people from the surrounding communities can stargaze.

 The College has an active chapter of the Society for Physics Students.

 Consistently recognized as one of the most outstanding chapters in the nation, recent activities include building a human-sized hamster wheel, giant Newton’s cradle, helping host a science festival for local schoolchildren, and attending the 100th anniversary conference of the American Physical Society.